nevoit/Regression-Methods/README.md

 ## Contributing

 Contributions to this repository are welcome.
-If you have any suggestions, bug reports, or would like to add a new method, please open an issue or submit a pull request.
+If you have any suggestions, or bug reports, or would like to add a new method, please open an issue or submit a pull request.

 ## License